alekmaul/pvsneslib/readme.md

 It contains a snes-sdk compiler / linker and a library (sources included) which offer facilities to use backgrounds / sprites / pads / music & sound on the Nintendo SNES system.
 It also contains examples which demonstrate how to use the functions in the library.

+# Before Getting stared #
+First, you need to know that PVSnesLib uses the C language (assembly is possible and highly recommended for some speed aspects).
+It's highly recommended to be familiar with C programming before trying to develop with PVSnesLib.
+Learning C language at same time as learning Super Nintendo programming is definitely too difficult and you will end up getting nowhere.
+It's important to have a knowledge of the Super Nintendo hardware.

 # Installation #
 <a href="https://github.com/alekmaul/pvsneslib/releases/download/4.0.2/Windows-x32-402-release.zip"><img src="https://img.shields.io/badge/release-windows32-green?style=flat&logo=github" alt="PVSNESLIB Windows32 Release"></a>
 <a href="https://github.com/alekmaul/pvsneslib/releases/download/4.0.2/Linux-x64-402-release.zip"><img src="https://img.shields.io/badge/release-linux-orange?style=flat&logo=github" alt="PVSNESLIB Linux32 Release"></a>